ShathaAlshalawi/Gallstone_project/README.md

 To ensure our models are accurate, the raw data was cleaned and standardized in four steps:

-1.  **Converting Data Types:** We translated categorical data (like Gender and Comorbidity) into a **numerical format** that the computer can process, expanding the dataset from 16 to **37 features**.
+1.  **Converting Data Types:** We translated categorical data into a **numerical format** that the computer can process, expanding the dataset from 16 to **37 features**.
 2.  **Removing Outliers:** We identified and removed **73 extreme patient records** (outliers) that could mislead the analysis.
 The final dataset includes **246 patient records**.
-3.  **Standardizing Scales:** We rescaled all numerical features (like Age and Cholesterol) to a consistent range (0 to 1).
+3.  **Standardizing Scales:** We rescaled all numerical features to a consistent range (0 to 1).
 This prevents features with naturally larger values from unfairly dominating the analysis.
 4.  **Result:** The cleaned and processed data is saved as `Preprocessed_dataset.csv`.

 ---